Open Water Course

 How can you start learning now?

-Sign up for Divemaster Online – PADI’s eLearning option – to start now.
-You can work through eight knowledge development sections using a web-based system that lets you learn at your own pace.
+Sign up for the Divemaster eLearning option by stopping by or contacting us.
+You can work through eight knowledge development sections using an eLearning course that lets you learn at your own pace.
 You also have access to an online version of the Divemaster Manual for reference during and after the course.

-Consider taking Dive Theory Online, another PADI eLearning® program, that takes you step-by-step through dive physics, physiology, skills, equipment and environment, plus a Recreational Dive Planner (RDP) review.
-By successfully completing Dive Theory Online, you can get credit for half of the Divemaster Final Exam.
-One of our staffed professionals can explain how this works when you meet to schedule knowledge review sessions along with your waterskills exercises, workshops and practical assessments.
+Consider taking the Science of Diving course, which takes you step-by-step through dive physics, physiology, skills, equipment, and environment, plus a Recreational Dive Planner (RDP) review.
+By successfully completing the Science of Diving and passing the Digital Final Exam, you will be upgraded to Divemaster, which makes you an SSI Professional.
+One of our staff professionals can explain how this works when you meet to schedule knowledge review sessions along with your waterskills exercises, workshops, and practical assessments.

 What scuba gear will you use?

 As a dive professional, you’ll want to have all your basic scuba equipment, including a dive computer, a dive knife, and at least two surface signaling devices.
-During practical skills exercises, like underwater mapping and search and recovery, you’ll use a compass, floats, marker buoys, lift bags and slates.
-Your PADI Instructor may suggest additional gear that will be useful throughout your diving career.
+During practical skills exercises, like underwater mapping and search and recovery, you’ll use a compass, floats, marker buoys, lift bags, and slates.
+Your Dive Instructor may suggest additional gear that will be useful throughout your diving career.

 Check with one of our staffed professionals to get advice about everything you’ll need as a dive pro.